matthewrv/matthewrv/README.md

 ## Hi, I’m Matvey (@matthewrv)

-I am currently working as Team Lead and Python developer at PolyKod.
+I am currently working as Python developer at Yandex.

 Welcome to my GitHub profile.
 Here I post some of my personal projects as practice in programming.
 Also there are some projects that I have implemented during my studying